 A Platini hat-trick against Belgium, six games at France 98 and a rugby World Cup, as well as a handful of international fixtures, were all witnessed here – though the region lost out for Euro 2016.

 There are three lodging options near the stadium.
-The sleek, affordable Beaujoire is the nearest, with its own restaurant and cheaper weekend rates.
+The neat, affordable Beaujoire is the nearest, on the eastern edge of the greenery around the ground, with its own restaurant and cheaper weekend rates.
 On the other side of the Périphérique from the ground, the three-star Brit Hotel Nantes Beaujoire-L’Amandine offers equal comfort while alongside the Résidence CERISE Nantes La Beaujoire consists of nearly 100 small studios, hired by the night or the week.